 “The best way to experience Katherine Gorge?
 Canoe and camp overnight!”
 I heard that many times before planning my trip to the Northern Territories that I could not imagine exploring the gorges another way.
 But you don’t often hear about the details of the expedition.
 Canoeing Katherine Gorge is fun.
 But if you’re thinking of hiring a canoe at Katherine Gorge for an overnight trip, be prepared.

-Canoeing Katherine Gorge is indeed an amazing adventure, but it will not seduce everybody.
+Canoeing Katherine Gorge is indeed an amazing adventure, but the overnight trip will not seduce everybody.

 You may want to consider the different options to explore the gorge before booking your canoe for two days.

 Depending on your expectations, the overnight canoe in Katherine Gorge can go from a bucket list item to a nightmare.
 If you are fit, and you like efforts, challenges and remoteness as part of your holidays, then go for it.
 You will love the overnight canoeing at Katherine Gorge.
 But if you are not the most adventurous person, you want to think about it before making a decision.
 I hope our experience will help you make the right choice.

 Canoeing in the first two sections of Katherine Gorge

 As you start your trip on the river, you will share the water with many other canoes and some motorboats.
 The further you go, the lesser people you will meet.
 None of the daily visitors will follow you to the fourth gorge, where the hard part of the adventure starts!